 Overall, though, this kind of open and honest communication is crucial.
 If you’re still in the stages of deciding whether to salvage the relationship or move on, these talks can help you clarify your choices.
 And if you’re both committed to repairing your relationship, then it’s even more important to thoroughly talk this out.
 Hopefully, by engaging in these serious conversations, you can eventually move on from this moment in your relationship.

-1. Ensure The Affair Is Over
+1 Ensure The Affair Is Over

 final communication with the affair partner is to break the cycle of temptation and opportunity by demonstrating a shift in allegiance to the spouse, and dispelling hope that the affair will continue now or in the future," psychologist Lynn Margolles told PsychCentral.
 The healing can't begin until the affair is officially done, and this must be communicated clearly to the spouse who has been cheated on.
 2 Address Past Instances Of Cheating

 developed a pattern of cheating over and over, they will continue to do it again (and again) until someone – hopefully you – dumps them brutally and they realize they can’t get away with it," sex columnist Tracey Cox wrote in the Daily Mail.
 If this is something the cheating partner does in every relationship, then expecting monogamy from them may only lead to future heartbreak.
 3 Discuss The Gritty Details

 Today, questions such as " Where did you meet her?
 How long has this been going on?
 Did you do it in our bed?
 Did you use condoms?" are necessary for clearing up the affair.
 She advises against questions that pit the affair partner against the relationship partner, so asking "Was she better in bed than me?" will only produce responses that no one needs to hear.
 4 Find Out What's Missing In The Relationship 5 Learn What Circumstances Enabled The Infidelity

 too much time alone with someone at work?
 Too much talking about personal issues with someone other than the spouse?
 Agreement to meet in a private setting," psychologist Susan Heitler wrote on Psychology Today.
 "Behavioral issues like these need to be clarified."
 Maybe in the future the partner who cheated will know to limit alcohol consumption around coworkers, for instance.
 6 Consider Therapy

 counselor or therapist who is pro-marriage, and can help get your relationship back on track," marriage and family therapist Michele Weiner-Davis told WebMD.
 If you're both determined to make the relationship work, then some counseling may be the best way to address the fallout from the infidelity.
 7 Determine What To Tell The Kids

 If you and your SO have children, then coping with the aftermath of an affair can be even trickier.
 Psychiatrist Scott Haltzman recommended approaching the situation on a case-by-case basis depending on the age of the children and the details of the infidelity.
 If the affair is 100 percent over and you're dedicated to staying together, then "there is probably

 family is apprised of the infidelity, even if the marriage improves, family members may not support the idea of staying in the marriage," Weiner-Davis said in the Huffington Post.
 It may be better to keep things under wraps if you hope to repair the relationship.
 9 Figure Out How To Move On

 I love you.
 You are the one I want.
 We matter.
 I am so sorry for the pain I caused you and us.
-It feels scary right now, but we'll get through this,'" marriage and family therapist Sheri Meyers in the Huffington Post, adding that you should repeat as necessary.
+It feels scary right now, but marriage and family therapist Sheri Meyers in the we'll get through this,'" Huffington Post, adding that you should repeat as necessary.
 More communication and honesty can only help your cause.